OpenMusicKontrollers/moony.lv2/README.md

 ### API

-_Note: The Moony Lua API is not stable yet, expect changes to happen until an official release._ Preview the manual here:
+The manual can be accessed from within the plugin UI or previewed here:

 <https://openmusickontrollers.gitlab.io/moony.lv2>